Skip to main content

 Batch vs. Continuous Pyrolysis Plant: Complete Cost Comparison

 The choice between batch and continuous pyrolysis plant operation is one of the most important cost decisions.
-Batch plants are cheaper upfront but continuous plants deliver dramatically better economics at scale:
+Batch plants start at $60,000–$200,000 while continuous systems cost $300,000–$1,500,000 for 10 TPD — but continuous plants deliver dramatically better economics at scale:

 Cost Factor Batch Pyrolysis Plant Continuous Pyrolysis Plant